 5. When configuring a Numeric Grade Item, the only required fields to enter are Name and Weight.
 Name is the name of the Item, which is displayed to both you and students.
-Short name is displayed only when the spreadsheet has many items on screen, or you’re viewing the gradebook on a device that has a small display.
+The short name is displayed only when the spreadsheet has many items on the screen, or you’re viewing the gradebook on a device that has a small display.
 Short names for items with titles containing “Assignment” or “Analysis” are suggested to prevent the system from shortening these titles in unfortunate ways.

 6. (OPTIONAL) Moving down the screen, if you have created a grade Category, you can select the grade Category here.

 7. Maximum Points refers to the number that you would mark the item out of.
 Many people map both the points that they would mark the item out of and the value it is worth in the syllabus.
 For instance, you could mark an exam out of 100, but have it worth only 35% of the final grade.
 In that case, you would enter 100 here.

 8. Weight refers to the percentage that this item is worth.
 If you have chosen a Category for this grade Item, you may not be able to assign a value here depending on the options selected in the Category.
 In the example of the exam listed in step 7, you would enter 35 here.

 9. The two following checkboxes allow you to either accept marks higher than the Maximum Points listed in step 7, and if you would like this entire grade item to be a bonus.
 Typically these are not checked.